 (2) Self-serving reasons.
 The desire to believe that p is responsible (in part) for S's believing r, s, and t (e.g., via the confirmation bias or other such biases).
 That is, S probably would not have believed r and s and t, were it not for the fact that they could potentially justify p.
 In this case, the S's belief that p is not justified.

 Consider Talbott’s example of the racist White supremacist.

 Consider Lehrer’s example of Mr. Raco.

 Why biased belief and self-serving beliefs are a problem for Access Internalism About Justification: Given any access internalist constraints on justification, it is possible for biases to produce a set of self-serving beliefs that satisfy those constraints.
-But self-serving beliefs are not justified.
-So there must be a non-access-internalist constraint on justification.
+But if self-serving beliefs are not justified, there must be a non-access-internalist constraint on justification.

 Recall BonJour’s cognitive

 Dogmatism and Bias” condition.)
 Explain why that is an externalist condition on justification.
 Explain why, on BonJour’s account, we could never be justified in believing that we satisfy that condition.

 Are our biases internally correctable?
 The surprising results from empirical psychology: Most of the biases recognized in the psychological literature were discovered by observations of others (in psychological experiments), not by introspection.
 Self-serving beliefs cannot be discovered by introspection, because, from the inside, they look like justified beliefs.